Planning a Backyard Wedding and Making it Magical

 Preparing For The Weather

-Outdoor weddings will always have the added component of planning for the weather.
+Outdoor weddings will always have the added component of planning for the weather, and backyard wedding planning is no different.
 Take a look at the temperatures and precipitation for your wedding month in the past few years to get an idea of what you can expect.
-If it's going to be very warm, make sure you provide plenty of water, shade and a place where guests can get out of the heat if they are feeling ill.
-If rain is an issue, make sure to put up a tarp or canopy to protect the area or have an alternative indoor location planned just in case.
-If it's going to be cold, warn guests to dress warmly and consider using a tent with a space heater.
+If it’s going to be very warm, make sure you provide plenty of water, shade and a place where guests can get out of the heat if they are feeling ill.
+Rain is always a possibility unless you’re in a desert, so make sure to prepare accordingly.
+Put up a tarp or canopy to protect the area or have an alternative indoor location planned just in case.
+If it’s going to be cold, warn guests to dress warmly and consider using a tent with a space heater.

 Let Nature Be an Inspiration